Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### MATLAB Folder Structure

 The MATLAB folder tree includes both the `HIL` folder and the `SYSTEM` folder.
-The HIL system does not use the `SYSTEM` folder — it contains golden system and MUSIC models.
+The HIL system does not use the `SYSTEM` folder—it contains golden system and MUSIC models.
 A copy of the MUSIC models is in the `HIL` folder and is used by the HIL system.
 So the `HIL` folder is self-contained.

 ![figure](images/hil-MATLAB0.png)